Submissions

 Acknowledgments

-The “Acknowledgment” section is the general term for the list of contributions, credits, and other information included at the end of the text of a manuscript but before the references.
+The “Acknowledgments” section is the general term for the list of contributions, credits, and other information included at the end of the text of a manuscript but before the references.
 People who contributed to the work, but do not fit the criteria for authors should be listed in the Acknowledgments, along with their contributions.
-Authors should obtain written permission that anyone named in the acknowledgments agrees to being so named.
-Details (project names and coded number) of the funding sources that have supported the work should be confined to the funding statement, which will be revealed in the section of Article Notes.
-Do not include them in the Acknowledgments.
+Authors should obtain written permission that anyone named in the Acknowledgments agrees to being so named.
+Details (project names and coded number) of the funding sources that have supported the work should be confined to the funding statement, which will be revealed in this section.

 References